awsdocs/amazon-ec2-user-guide/doc_source/manage-ec2-fleet.md

 }
 ```

-The following is example output for a fleet of type `instant` that launched the target capacity:
+The following is example output for a fleet of type `instant` that launched the target capacity\.

 ```
 {